cf73/humanity/content/collections/partner_initiatives/sign-the-plastic-pollution-treaty.md

     content:
       -
         type: text
-        marks:
-          -
-            type: bold
-        text: "Our planet is in crisis, and it is because we are not doing enough, nor fast enough, to tackle the climate change.
-It affects every corner of our planet -\_from the poles to the tropics, and from the mountains to the oceans."
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'People and nature worldwide are already feeling the effects: water supplies are shrinking, extreme weather events increasing in frequency and intensity, forests burning, and coral reefs dying.
-2023 was the hottest year on record, and 2024 is on track to break that record.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
         text: 'We can still escape the worst impacts of climate change if we - governments, companies, cities, and communities - come together to urgently reduce global greenhouse gas emissions.'
   -
     type: paragraph